 Separation anxiety

-Dachshunds tend to form a deep attachment with their owner, which can cause them to experience separation anxiety when left alone.
+Dachshunds tend to form a deep attachment with their owner, which can cause them to experience anxiety and stress when left alone.

 Destructive Behaviour